chamilo/docs/teacher-guide/finding_your_way_in_chamilo.md

 ![](../.gitbook/assets/images12%20%282%29.png)

-_Illustration 10: Breadcrumb Navigation_
+_Illustration: Breadcrumb Navigation_

 Within a course, _Learner view_ allows the teacher to view the course as a learner.
 The link then changes to _Teacher view_.
 Just click the new link to get back to the normal “teacher” view:

 ![](../.gitbook/assets/images13%20%283%29.png)

-_Illustration 11: Switch to student view_
+_Illustration: Switch to student view_

 ![](../.gitbook/assets/image1%20%281%29.png)

-_Illustration 12: Switch to teacher view_
+_Illustration: Switch to teacher view_